open-erm/erm4j/README.md

 ## How to build a model
 Models can be created by one of the following ways
 * Describing everything in a JSON file
-* Creating object model with a help of system API
+* Creating model with a help of API
 * **Straight from Java code marked with JPA or special ERM4J annotations**

+## Who can use ERM4J
+Every project that uses Java-based ORM (Object-Relation-Mapping) technology can use ERM4J and quickly obtain all the great advantages of having "always-correct", "single-source-of-truth" data model in your project.

+If you use any JPA implementations such as
+* Hibernate
+* EclipseLink
+* etc.
+and have your JPA - Entity code annotated with standard @Entity annotations than you are just 5 minutes away from getting your first version of model automatically.

+## Quick start
+...